HBsite

 […] Talking of lithographs, I have had my portrait done in Rome; it is no good; but a sculptor has done my medallion, and it is a very good likeness, in a half-size plaster. […]

-The portrait, by Émile Signol, in fact was apparently not completed till the following year in late April (CG no. 269).
+The portrait, probably by Émile Signol, in fact was apparently not completed till the following year in late April (CG no. 269).

-Portrait painted by Émile Signol
+Portrait painted (probably) by Émile Signol

 villa Medici